F4SH4RP/-SPORT-py---cpp/README.md

 # sport python to cpp converter
+# WARNING!!1 SHITCODE!!1
-sport programming python to cpp code converter
+dirty sport programming python to cpp code converter

 As we all know, python is terribly slow for solving codeforces tasks.
 An i'm TIRED of rewriting in cpp every single time so i thought i can do something about that...